cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 **Using Functions with Queries on Distributed Data**

-In some cases, Greenplum Database does not support using functions in a query where the data in a table specified in the `FROM` clause is distributed over Greenplum Database segments.
+In some cases, Cloudberry Database does not support using functions in a query where the data in a table specified in the `FROM` clause is distributed over Cloudberry Database segments.
 As an example, this SQL query contains the function `func()`:

 ```
 SELECT func(a) FROM table1;